-If your paper is late, 10 marks will be deducted for each day it is late.
-Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course leader.
+If your paper is late, 10 percent will be deducted for each day it is late (10% of 100 possible marks equals 10 marks per day).
+Extensions are granted in exceptional situations (e.g., illness with a medical note, bereavement, etc.) and must be requested at least 24 hours before the deadline from your Course Leader.